hiruykassa/Portfolio/README.md

 ---

 ## ✨ Features
-- **Home Page** – Professional introduction with a personal summary and image
+- **Home Page** – Professional introduction with personal summary and image
-- **Projects Page** – Highlights my academic and personal projects with descriptions and visuals
+- **Projects Page** – Highlights academic and personal projects with descriptions and visuals
 - **Resume Section** – Includes a downloadable PDF of my resume
 - **Contact Page** – Provides links for networking and professional connections
 - **Responsive Design** – Optimized for both desktop and mobile devices